-- (i) Investment promotion agencies refer to government entities created by law, executive order, decree or other issuance, in charge of promoting investments, granting and administering tax and non-tax incentives, and overseeing the operations of the different economic zones and freeports in accordance with their respective special laws.
-These include the Board of Investments (BOI), Regional Board of Investments-Autonomous Region in Muslim Mindanao (RBOI-ARMM), Philippine Economic Zone Authority (PEZA).
-Bases Conversion and Development Authority (BCDA), Subic Bay Metropolitan Authority (SBMA), Clark Development Corporation (CDC), John Hav Management Corporation (JHMC), Poro Point Management Corporation (PPMC), Cagayan Economic Zone Authority (CEZA), Zamboanga City Special Economic Zone Authority (ZCSEZA), PHIVIDEC Industrial Authority (PIA), Aurora Pacific Economic Zone and Freeport Authority (APECO), Authority of the Freeport Area of Bataan (AFAB), Tourism Infrastructure and Enterprise Zone Authority (TIEZA), and all other similar existing authorities or that may be created by law; - (j) Mariculture refers to the farming of organisms, both plants and animals, in an aquatic medium or environment which may be completely marine (sea), or sea water mixed to various degrees with fresh water.
-This definition would include both the sea and inland brackishwater areas: - (k) Marine scientific research refers to any research activity, which is conducted for exclusively peaceful purposes, for the purpose of increasing scientific knowledge about the marine environment, including all natural resources, toward the benefit of mankind and according to the United Nations Convention on the Law of the Sea; - (1) Maritime domain awareness refers to the effective understanding of any activity that could impact upon the security, safety, economy or environment; - (m) Maritime spatial planning refers to a process by which human activities in maritime zones are analyzed and organized, based on best available scientific knowledge, and to achieve economic, ecological and social objectives; - (n) Ocean-based activities refer to activities that are undertaken in the ocean, e.g. fisheries and aquaculture, offshore oil and gas, mining, ocean energy, desalination, shipping and marine transportation, marine tourism, marine construction; - (o) Ocean-related activities refer to activities that use products from the ocean (e.g., seafood processing, marine biotechnology, chemicals, salt, etc.) and produce products and services for the ocean and ocean-based activities (e.g., ship building and repair, ports, tourist resorts, communication, maritime insurance and law, maritime technical services, etc.); - (p) Subsistence fishing refers to fishing for personal consumption or traditional/ceremonial purposes;
+Philippine Economic Zone Authority (PEZA), Bases Conversion and Development Authority (BCDA), Subic Bay Metropolitan Authority (SBMA), Clark Development Corporation (CDC), John Hay Management Corporation (JHMC), Poro Point Management Corporation (PPMC), Cagayan Economic Zone Authority (CEZA), Zamboanga City Special Economic Zone Authority (ZCSEZA), PHIVIDEC Industrial Authority (PIA), Aurora Pacific Economic Zone and Freeport Authority (APECO), Authority of the Freeport Area of Bataan (AFAB), Tourism Infrastructure and Enterprise Zone Authority (TIEZA), and all other similar existing authorities or that may be created by law;

+- (j) Land-based pollution Municipal, industrial and agricultural wastes and run-off including but not limited to sewage and waste water, persistent organic pollutants (including pesticides), heavy metals, oils, nutrients and sediments - whether brought by rivers or discharged directly into coastal waters; - (k) Mariculture refers to the farming of organisms, both plants and animals, in an aquatic medium or environment which may be completely marine (sea), or sea water mixed to various degrees with fresh water.
+This definition would include both the sea and inland brackishwater areas; - (I) Marine scientific research refers to any research activity, which is conducted for exclusively peaceful purposes, for the purpose of increasing scientific knowledge about the marine environment, including all natural resources, toward the benefit of mankind and according to the United Nations Convention on the Law of the Sea; - (m) Maritime domain awareness refers to the effective understanding of any activity that could impact upon the security, safety, economy or environment; - (n) Maritime spatial planning refers to a process by which human activities in Maritime Zones are analyzed and organized, based on best available scientific knowledge, and to achieve economic, ecological and social objectives;

+- (o) Ocean-based activities refer to activities that are undertaken in the ocean, e.g. fisheries and aquaculture, offshore oil and gas, mining, ocean energy, desalination, shipping and marine transportation, marine tourism, marine construction; - (p) Ocean-related activities refer to activities that use products from the ocean (e.g., seafood processing, marine biotechnology, chemicals, salt, etc.) and produce products and services for the ocean and ocean-based activities (e.g., ship building and repair, ports, tourist resorts, communication, maritime insurance and law, maritime technical services, etc.); - (q) Subsistence fishing fishing for personal consumption or traditional/ceremonial purposes; - (r) Ocean literacy refers to an understanding of the ocean's influence on humans and human influence on the ocean.

-- (q) Ocean literacy refers to an understanding of the ocean's influence on humans and human influence on the ocean. - SEC.
-4. Scope of Application.
-For purposes of this Act, the Philippines shall exercise sovereignty, sovereign rights and jurisdiction, in accordance with international law, as appropriate, in internal waters, archipelagic waters, territorial sea, contiguous zone, exclusive economic zone and continent shelf, herein collectively referred to as "Maritime Zones", including its seabed and subsoil, and any and all maritime features within the Maritime Zones now known or to be known in the future, without prejudice to the power, authority and right granted exclusively to the Bangsamoro Government under Republic Act No. 11054, also known as the "Organic Law for the Bangsamoro Autonomous Region in Muslim Mindanao," to explore, develop, and utilize natural resources within its territorial jurisdiction.
+SEC.
+4. Scope of Application. - For purposes of this Act, the Philippines shall exercise sovereignty, sovereign rights and jurisdiction, in accordance with international law, as appropriate, in internal waters, archipelagic waters, territorial sea, contiguous zone, exclusive economic zone and continent shelf, herein collectively referred to as "Maritime Zones", including its seabed and subsoil, and any and all maritime features within the Maritime Zones now known or to be known in the future, without prejudice to the power, authority and right granted exclusively to the Bangsamoro Government under Republic Act No. 11054, also known as the "Organic Law for the Bangsamoro Autonomous Region in Muslim Mindanao," or the powers of Protected Area Management Boards over protected seascapes to explore, develop, and utilize natural resources within its territorial jurisdiction.